 This dataset contains the information on the Collection debited on the account of the Debtor to be made available to the Debtor.
 Communication of this information is mandatory.
 All the other attributes received in the inter-Bank Collection (DS-04) may be made available depending upon the terms of the agreement with the Debtor.

-• 20 The identification code of the Scheme or a equivalent debit bank specific - SEPA Direct Debit based - direct debit product identification

-• 03 The name of the Creditor

-• 02 The Identifier of the Creditor

-01 The unique Mandate reference

-• 06 The amount of the Collection in euro

-• 22 The Remittance Information from the Creditor to the Debtor such as the identification number of the underlying contract, the reference number of the Pre-notification, etc. (if present in DS-03)

-• 10 The Creditor's reference of the Direct Debit Transaction
+- 20 The identification code of the Scheme or an equivalent debit bank specific SEPA Direct Debit based direct debit product identification - 03 The name of the Creditor - 02 The Identifier of the Creditor - 01 The unique Mandate reference - 06 The amount of the Collection in euro - 22 The Remittance Information from the Creditor to the Debtor such as the identification number of the underlying contract, the reference number of the Pre-notification, etc. (if present in DS-03) - 10 The Creditor's reference of the Direct Debit Transaction

 These attributes reflect only business requirements and the logical and physical representation is left to the Debtor Bank.

-- The Inter-bank Reversal for the Collection
+4.7.8 DS-07 - The Inter-bank Reversal for the Collection

 This dataset contains all the Scheme-imposed attributes for the sending of a Reversal for a Collection.
 See also section 4.4 for the exact definition of a Reversal.
 Attributes are mandatory unless otherwise indicated.

-• 04 The account number (IBAN) of the Creditor to be debited for the message

-• 12 The BIC code of the Creditor Bank

-• R2 Identification of the type of party initiating the "R" message

-• R4 The Settlement Date for the Reversal

-• 44 The amount of the Reversal in euro

-• 31 The Reversal reason code

-- 43 The Creditor Bank's reference of the Collection - R7 The specific reference of the Creditor Bank for the Reversal - An exact copy of all the attributes of the original DS-04 which is being reversed.
+- 04 The account number (IBAN) of the Creditor to be debited for the message - 12 The BIC code of the Creditor Bank - R2 Identification of the type of party initiating the "R" message - R4 The Settlement Date for the Reversal - 44 The amount of the Reversal in euro - 31 The Reversal reason code - 43 The Creditor Bank's reference of the Collection - R7 The specific reference of the Creditor Bank for the Reversal - An exact copy of all the attributes of the original DS-04 which is being reversed.

-Remarks These attributes reflect business requirements and do not prescribe fields in the SEPA Core Direct Debit Scheme Inter-bank Implementation Guidelines as defined in section 0.5 (reference [9]).
+These attributes reflect business requirements and do not prescribe fields in the SEPA Direct Debit Core Scheme Inter-Bank Implementation Guidelines as defined in section 0.5 (reference [5]).